This article is for employees at organizations with SSO turned on. If you don't know whether you have SSO, ask your manager or plan admin.

 Note: Since you're using your email address with your employer's domain to create your Dashlane account, your IT department may be able to access the information you store in Dashlane, including personal logins.
 Dashlane has no control over your organization’s policies.
 We recommend you contact your IT department if you have any questions.

-- We'll ask you to add the Dashlane extension to your browser.
+We'll ask you to add the Dashlane browser extension to your browser.

 Add logins and passwords to Dashlane